 Alpha Phi at the University of Idaho is a sisterhood of confident, polished, genuine women.
 Our chapter, Beta Zeta, was established at UI in 1928.
-We value sisterhood, service, leadership, scholarship, loyalty, and character development.
+We value sisterhood, innovation, generosity, and character development.
 Our house at 604 Elm Street in Moscow, Idaho is a home to collegiate members and hundreds of alumni.

 Being a member of Alpha Phi opens up the door to endless amounts of opportunities, experiences, and unforgettable memories.
 Alpha Phi is a home away from home, a safe haven, a support system, and most importantly...a lifelong sisterhood.

 What is Alpha Phi?

 Alpha Phi Fraternity was founded in 1872 by ten forward-thinking women at Syracuse University, Alpha Phi is now one of the oldest and largest women's fraternities in North America.